MicrosoftDocs/CordovaDocs/cordovadocs/2015/debug-test/test-driven-development.md

 ---
-description: "The previous topics in this section verified the mechanics of identifying and running a single test."
+description: " The previous topics in this section verified the mechanics of identifying and running a single test."
 title: "Improving tests/test-driven development"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"